Yuki23329626/lamp-docker/README.md

 ```
 You can change your setting in the ./docker-compose.yml

-If it doesn't work, you should check your firewall setting in you physical environment.
+If it doesn't work, you should check your firewall setting in your physical environment.

 ## SSL/TLS Setting
 This project is default turning on the https service